massalabs/massa-docs/technical-doc/glossary.rst

   algorithm to make the upcomming selections for block and endorsement creation.
 Lasts for about 30 minutes.
 - **slot**: Point in time defined by a period and a thread, at which a block is expected to be created.
 Can be empty if the selected creator missed the block opportunity.
-- **slashing**: Process in which the rolls of an address are remove and set for future reimbursement at the end of a cycle.
-Happens when an address block production is too low compared to its block opportunities.
 - **staker**: Owner of at least one roll.
 They are expected to create blocks and endorsements when selected.
 - **roll**: Akin to a lottery ticket to be selected for block and endorsement creation.
 A roll costs 100 MAS.
 The more rolls you have, the more chances you have to be selected to produce a block.